EffectOrientedProgramming/book/Chapters/06_Errors.md

   - left-to-right
   - top-to-bottom,

-Once you add `throw`, the rules are more complicated
+Once you add `throw`, the world gets more complicated.

-- At a branch, execute first match
-- Otherwise, Read everything
-  - left-to-right
-  - top-to-bottom
 - Unless we `throw`, jumping through a different dimension

 ```scala mdoc:invisible